 Sec.
-9.1.18 DRB Review of Proposal for Phasing
+9.1.17 Review of Proposal for Phasing

-Proposals for projects to be constructed in phases shall be reviewed as a component of the initial project review and shall be included in DRB conditions of approval.
-A schedule setting forth the phasing of the total number of units in a covered project, along with a schedule setting forth the phasing of the required inclusionary unit(s), shall be presented to the DRB for review and approval as part of the permitting process, for any development subject to the provisions of this article.
+Proposals for projects to be constructed in phases shall be reviewed as a component of the initial project review and shall be included in any conditions of approval.
+A schedule setting forth the phasing of the total number of units in a covered project, along with a schedule setting forth the phasing of the required inclusionary unit(s), shall be presented for review and approval as part of the permitting process, for any development subject to the provisions of this article.
 If phasing is not included as part of the review process, no phasing of the inclusionary units shall be allowed.